abapGit/abapGit/docs/collections/_development/contributing.md

 order: 5
 ---

+General contribution guidelines can be found [here](https://github.com/larshp/abapGit/blob/master/CONTRIBUTING.md).

+How to submit a pull request:

 *******************************

 1: Install the development version of abapGit by cloning the repository using an online repository, or downloading the zip file and installing it using an offline repository.